Accelerated Reader Bookfinder

 Received Faxes will be kept no longer than 5 business days.

-There is a coin-operated copy machine located on the second floor for the public to use.
 Copy charges are 10 cents per page for regular [8 1/2 x 11] and legal [8 1/2 x 14] pages.
+Copies can be paid for at the Adult Services Desk.

 There is also a copy machine located at the Adult Services Desk located on the second floor.
 Staff will make copies for you at a charge of 10 cents per page for regular [8 1/2 x 11] and legal [8 1/2 x 14] pages.